Wolven531/ruby-tic-tac-toe/README.md

 1. Generate first controller
     1. `rails generate controller Welcome index`
 1. [This page](http://ruby.bastardsbook.com/chapters/collections/) helped with some of the Ruby syntax used in the template
+1. The initial Rails app structure is sufficient for this project, so I'm going to use the index page I just created to host the game.
+I've decided I'll use ERB and Ruby to help with templating, but for the actual page interaction, the app will use vanilla JavaScript (and the DOM).